Columbia Engineering UX/UI Boot Camp

 User Experience Researchers and UI Designers bring the skills and expertise employers are looking for.
 Their ability to transform a business through optimized interfaces and seamless user experiences can help organizations engage better with customers, enhance their digital footprint, and even save them large amounts of money.

-• Get hands-on training in user-centric design research, design thinking, visual prototyping and wireframing, interface design, storyboarding, visual design theory, web prototyping with HTML5 and CSS, interaction design with JavaScript and jQuery, and more.*
+- Get hands-on training and instruction in high-demand UX/UI design methodology, user-centric design research, design thinking, visual prototyping and wireframing, interface design, storyboarding, visual design theory, web prototyping with HTML and CSS, interaction design with JavaScript and more.*

 What You Will Receive at Columbia Engineering UX/UI Boot Camp